Gilliamwu/Capstone_YOLO_training_datasource/README.md

 * labels: self-labelling of the cracks on these images
 * test.txt: for training of model
 * train.txt: for training of model
-* yolov3-obj_3100.weights: weight of crack detection after training 3100 epoches
+* yolov3-obj_3100.weights (in dropbox): weight of crack detection after training 3100 epoches
-* yolov3-obj_1300.weights: weight of crack detection after training 1300 epoches
+* yolov3-obj_1300.weights (in dropbox): weight of crack detection after training 1300 epoches

 ## How to use it: